anasofiameyer/anasofia-html-css/README.md

-# Ana Sofia's Git practice
+# Ana Sofia's HTML and CSS practice

 By Ana Sofia, Intro Coding for Journalists class